apache/datasketches-website/docs/Graduation/Maturity.md

 > The project is independent from any corporate or organizational influence.

 #### Yes.
-  * Our project has committers and contributors from Verizon Media, Inc.; Hypercube, Inc.; Permutive, Inc. UK;
+  * Our project has committers and contributors from Yahoo, Inc.; Hypercube, Inc.; Permutive, Inc. UK;
 Tableau (Salesforce, Inc.); Georgetown University, Washington, D.C.; Warwick University, UK; UC Berkeley; Apache Druid, and other researchers and engineers from around the world.